Children and young people

 Most children grow up mentally healthy, but surveys suggest that more children and young people have problems with their mental health today than 30 years ago.

 Traumatic events can trigger mental health problems for children and young people who are already vulnerable.

-Changes often act as triggers: moving home or school or the birth of a new sibling, for example.
+Changes often act as triggers: moving home, changing school or the birth of a new sibling, for example.
 Some children who start school feel excited about making new friends and doing new activities, but there may also be some who feel anxious.